Have you been waking up in the middle of the night soaked in sweat during your pregnancy?

-5. Evaluate Your Emotions

-There’s a reason intense emotions such as anger are described as making you “hot-headed.”
-They can actually raise your body temperature.
-Try to reduce stress and anxiety in your life — this can help relief of night sweats and improve your overall health.

 We suggest you create a bedtime routine designed to calm you down.
 Every night, try to put down the phone or other electronic devices at least thirty minutes before bed.

-Version 10

-Have you been waking up in the middle of the night soaked in sweat during your pregnancy?